Best holiday rental deals in Barcelona

 Holiday Letting Price Information in Barcelona

-The graph shows average prices of rental prices in Barcelona for the next twelve months.
+The graph shows average prices of holiday lettings in Barcelona for the next twelve months.
 The most expensive prices are in February (23/02 - 02/03).
-Prices reach an average of £222 per night.
-Prices decrease in a week of November (17/11 - 24/11), where average prices are £115.
+Prices reach an average of £230 per night.
+Prices decrease during one week of January (12/01 - 19/01), when average prices are £117.

 Holiday Home Availability Information in Barcelona

 Above are the weather conditions for Barcelona.
-This year, August will have higher average temperatures.
-Conversely, February is the coolest month in Barcelona, with temperatures going under 6°.
-The rainiest month is August while the driest month is January.
+This year, August will have the highest average temperatures.
+Conversely, February is the coolest month in Barcelona, with temperatures falling below 6°.
+The rainiest month is August, while the driest month is January.

 Barcelona Apartments: Make the most of Spain's cultural hotspot